 Additionally, you may be eligible for employment authorization based on severe economic hardship or by working for a specific type of international organization.

-Working without prior authorization constitutes one of the most severe violations of F-1 status.
+Working in excess of the on grounds employment maximum or off grounds without prior authorization constitutes one of the most severe violations of F-1 status.
 We are required to report these violations to the U.S. government, and this will result in the termination of one's legal status.
 Make sure to duscuss employment plans with the ISO before engaging in the employment.